Duffy1001/ocr-cam/README.md

 The package is **not currently published to npm**.

-The following command will not work yet:
+This command will not work yet:

 ```bash
 npm install ocr-cam
 ```

 ### Run from source

-Clone and build the repository:

 ```bash
 git clone https://github.com/TrystinDuffy/ocr-cam.git